An blurry image of employees in the office

 • Joint health coverage

-We will also require:
+Paying out the pension benefit will also require:

 • A declaration (provided by the Board) stating the duration of co-habitation, that the parties were co-habiting at the time of death and whether either party was married